Queen (2013 film): Legacy

 Ranaut's character in Queen, Rani Mehra, has become one of the most popular and recognizable characters in Hindi Cinema.
 India Film Project listed it as one of the 4 best characters from Hindi Cinema.
 Alisha Alam of Times of India listed it as one of the strongest female characters from Bollywood.
 Filmfare listed it as one of the fifteen strongest women characters in Bollywood.
 Hindustan Times listed it as one of the thirteen most powerful women characters portrayed in Bollywood.
 Radhika Seth and Riya Dhankar of Vogue India listed it as one of the most empowering female characters in Bollywood.
 Srishti Magan of ScoopWhoop listed it as one of the nineteen most relatable female characters from Bollywood.
-Queen featured on various decade-end lists with several publications naming it as one the best Indian films of 2010s decade.
+Queen featured on various decade-end lists with several publications naming it as one of the best Indian films of the 2010s decade.
 Film Companion listed it as one of the twenty-five greatest Hindi films of the decade.
 Radhika Menon of Paste listed it as one of the twenty best Bollywood movies of 2010s.
 Avijit Ghosh of Times of India listed it as one of the eleven best movies of the decade.
 Shubhra Gupta of The Indian Express listed it as one of the best Bollywood films of the decade.
 Rajeev Masand listed it as one of the ten best Hindi films of the decade.
 Shrishti Negi of CNN-IBN listed it as one of the best Hindi films of the decade.
 Nandini Ramnath of Scroll cited it as one of the best Indian films of the decade.
 The Free Press Journal cited it as one of the best Bollywood movies of the decade.
 Srishti Magan of ScoopWhoop cited it as one of the forty-five films that redefined Bollywood in 2010s decade.

-Queen is cited as one the best Indian films of all time by several publications.
+Queen is cited as one of the best Indian films of all time by several publications.
 Emma Carey of Esquire cited it as one of the best Bollywood movies of all time.
 Rachel Dwyer from British Film Institute cited it as one of the ten greatest Bollywood films of the 21st century.
 Time Out listed it as one of the hundred best Bollywood movies of all time.
 Ineye Komonibo of Marie Claire listed it as one of the thirty-eight best Bollywood movies of all time.
 Times of India cited it as one of the twenty best Bollywood movies of all time.
 Jasmine Ting of Cosmopolitan cited it as one of the best Indian films.
 Radhika Menon of Paste listed it as one of the fifteen best Bollywood movies.
 ZEE5 listed it as one of the thirty evergreen Bollywood films that one should watch before they die.
 Prakruti Patel and Elena Nicolaou of O, The Oprah Magazine listed it as one of the best films in Indian Cinema.
 Sonali Pimputkar of The Free Press Journal cited it as one of the fifteen must-watch female-oriented movies in Bollywood.